youngdae/youngdae.github.io/index.md

 See my [Google Scholar page](https://scholar.google.com/citations?user=Sha3L-0AAAAJ&hl=en) for publications.

-I am always looking for highly motivated students who are interested in working at the intersection of optimization, AI, and GPU computing.
+I am looking for highly motivated students who are interested in working at the intersection of optimization, AI, and GPU computing.
 One position is currently available.

 # Current Projects
 * (PI: Excellent Young Researcher Program (우수신진연구), 2025-2026) GPU-accelerated, privacy-preserving, large-scale distributed optimization for cross-biobank genome-wide association studies, in collarboration with Argonne National Laboratory